Skip to main content

 member _.DataDrivenArguments(a: int, b: int, c: int) =

-Console.WriteLine("This one can accept arguments from an attribute")
+Console.WriteLine("This one can accept arguments")

 let result = a + b